Apple unveils iPad, iPad mini with new features

-San Francisco, Sep 14 (IANS) Expanding its iPad lineup, tech giant Apple on Tuesday unveiled two new iPads -- iPad and iPad mini -- that come with advanced features, at its global event.
+San Francisco: Expanding its iPad lineup, tech giant Apple on Tuesday unveiled two new iPads -- iPad and iPad mini -- that come with advanced features, at its global event.

-The Wi-Fi models of iPad, in silver and space gray finishes, are available at a starting price of $329 and Wi-Fi + Cellular models from $459 in the US.
+The Wi-Fi models of iPad, in silver and space gray finishes, will be available at a starting price of $329 and Wi-Fi + Cellular models from $459 in the US.

-The Wi-Fi models of iPad mini, in pink, starlight, purple and space gray finishes, are available with a starting price of $499 and Wi-Fi + Cellular models from $649 in the US.
+The Wi-Fi models of iPad mini, in pink, starlight, purple and space gray finishes, will be available with a starting price of $499 and Wi-Fi + Cellular models from $649 in the US.

 Both the new iPad and iPad mini come with 64GB and 256GB storage options.